iamarchisha/iamarchisha.github.io/projects.md

 ## Volunteer Experience

+- **AI - Machine Learning Trainer - AVPL International (2022 - 2023)**
+  *Acquired Trainer certification from a government flagship program - NSDC, instructing 80-student cohort and imparted knowledge of machine learning, teamwork, work management.*

+- **Club President - Toastmasters International (2022)**
+  *Led the club to achieve the Distinguished title, won International Speech Contest at regional levels, and completed all 5 levels of Presentation Mastery pathway.*

 - **Machine Learning Mentor - Upwork (2021)**
-  *Mentored individuals for machine learning courses, guiding them in implementing projects such as multilayer perceptron construction and time-series weather forecasting using LSTM.*
+  *Mentored individuals for machine learning courses, guiding them in implementing projects such as multilayer perceptron construction and time-series forecasting using LSTM.*

+- **AI Mentor - GirlScript Foundation (2020)**
+  *Mentored students on the machine learning project "Credit Card Fraud Detection" and delivered lectures on deep learning and neural networks algorithms.*

   - **Open-Source Contributor - Mozilla (2020)**
   *Contributed to Project PRESC, conducting research, experimentation, and development of machine learning classification models evaluation toolkit.*

-## Positions of Responsibility

-- **Club President - Toastmasters International (2022)**
-  *Led the club to achieve the Distinguished title, won International Speech Contest, and completed all 5 levels of Presentation Mastery pathway.*

-- **AI Mentor - GirlScript Foundation (2020)**
-  *Mentored students on the machine learning project "Credit Card Fraud Detection" and delivered lectures on deep learning and neural networks algorithms.*

 ## Other Projects